Substance Abuse Disorder Treatment in Los Angeles

 KICK THE ADDICTION.
 CALL TODAY.

-What is a Substance Abuse Disorder?
+What Is a Substance Abuse Disorder?

-Substance Abuse Disorders are medical conditions in which a person is unable to control the use of substances such as alcohol, drugs, or medications despite harmful consequences.
+Substance Use Disorders are medical conditions in which a person is unable to control the use of substances such as alcohol, drugs, or medications despite harmful consequences.
 It affects how a person thinks, feels, and behaves, often leading to serious physical, emotional, and social problems.

-• Treatment options include therapy, medication, detox programs, and rehabilitation.
+- Treatment options include therapy, medication, detox programs, and rehabilitation.

-• Recovery is achievable with the right support system and personalized treatment plan.
+- Recovery is achievable with the right support system and personalized treatment plan.

 Understanding Substance Abuse Disorders

-• Loss of control over use
+- Loss of control over use

-• Cravings and strong urges
+- Cravings and strong urges

-• Continued use despite negative consequences
+- Continued use despite negative consequences

-• Increased tolerance (needing more to feel the same effect)
+- Increased tolerance (needing more to feel the same effect)

-• Withdrawal symptoms when stopping
+- Withdrawal symptoms when stopping

-Common Misconceptions
+Common Misconceptions About Addiction

-• “It’s just a lack of willpower” – False.
+- “It’s just a lack of willpower” – False.
 Addiction is a medical condition affecting brain function.

-• “People can quit anytime” – Many people need structured treatment and support to recover.
+- “People can quit anytime” – Many people need structured treatment and support to recover.

-• “Treatment always means rehab” – Treatment can include therapy, outpatient care, or medication—not just rehab.
+- “Treatment always means rehab” – Treatment can include therapy, outpatient care, or medication—not just rehab.

 Types of Substance Abuse Disorders

-Alcohol Abuse Disorder
+Alcohol Use Disorder

 Excessive drinking that leads to dependence, health issues, and difficulty controlling alcohol intake.